 - 1/2 cup milk

-- Slice the peaches into large chunks, removing the pit and peel.
+Slice the peaches into large chunks, removing the pit and the peel.

-- Check out your shake and see if it needs any more milk or ice cream to get to your favorite texture.
+Check the consistency to see if the shake needs any more milk or ice cream to achieve your ideal texture.

-- This is a great recipe for using up overripe fruit.
-When your peaches are getting a little too soft to be eaten as is, puree them up for a shake.
+This is a great recipe for using up overripe fruit.
+When your peaches are getting a little too soft to be eaten as is, it's the perfect time to puree them up for a shake.
 As a bonus, using very ripe fruit means that you won’t have to add any other sweeteners to this recipe.
 A good quality vanilla ice cream and two sweet peaches will provide plenty of sugar for the shakes.

-- Peaches take on a new flavor when you grill them.
-If you’re cooking your dinner on the grill, cut your peaches in half and toss them on the grill until they get good marks.
+You may not think about putting a grilled fruit in a milkshake, but peaches take on a whole new flavor when you grill them.
+If you’re grilling dinner, cut your peaches in half and toss them on the grill until they get good marks.
 The cooking process will bring out the sweetness of the fruit and give it an additional hint of smoke.
-Let the peaches cool and continue with the recipe as written.
+Let the peaches cool and continue with the recipe.